Pomona College's Department of Art History guides its majors as they create works of art and interpret visual imagery critically and historically.

 - appendices (if any)

-Please number your illustrations consecutively throughout (not chapter-by-chapter), give each a title, and indicate the source.
+Please number your illustrations consecutively throughout, give each a title, and indicate the source.
 Please gather illustrations at the end of the thesis.

 Students prepare two copies of the thesis, one for each reader, and bind both in hard or semi-hard covers.
 The first reader's copy will be placed in the departmental library.